Miguelzamora13/ptb-php/README.md

     /*
         Additional notes:

-        - The class name MUST extends the base class 'DevDasher\PTB_PHP\Conversation\Conversation'
+        - The class MUST extends the base class 'DevDasher\PTB_PHP\Conversation\Conversation'

         - The library automatically executes each method in the class in each step respectively.